adrakes/GMDA/README.md

 T = S[idx[0:10],]
 ```

-We run the SBL - Molecular Distance package with the resulting matrix T using the follwing command lines:
+We run the SBL - Conformational Analysis package with the resulting matrix T using the following command lines:
 ```
+sbl-conf-ensemble-analysis-lrmsd.exe --points-file /home/cloudera/Shared/10_local_minima.txt --pairwise-distances
 ```

 Using the output text file obtained we run a multi-dimentional scaling in sklearn: